mattlord/Docker-Cluster7.5/README.md

 ## `MYSQL_ROOT_PASSWORD`

 This variable specifies a password that will be set for the MySQL root superuser account.
 In the above example, it was set `to my-secret-pw`. **NOTE:** Setting the MySQL root user password on the command line is insecure.
-See the section *Secure Container Startup* below for an alternative.

 As an alternative to specifying the password explicitly, if the variable is set to a file path, the contents of the file will be used as the root password.